JonasRSV/NNH/README.md

 This is not supposed to be used for anything actually useful.. cause in it's current state this network's learning is quite slow.
 This was mainly made to educate myself about neural-networks.

+The schematic creates the network and each position in the list specifies the amount of Neurons at that given layer.

 #